-37. The Guide provides that a person may grant a security right in a future asset, namely an asset created or acquired by the grantor after the creation of a security right (see recommendation 17).
-Like any other recommendation of the Guide, this recommendation too applies to intellectual property, except insofar as it is inconsistent with law relating to intellectual property (see recommendation 4, subparagraph (b)).
-Accordingly, under the Guide, a security right can be created in future intellectual property (as to legislative limitations in that regard, see recommendation 18 and paras.
-42 and 43 below).
+37. The law recommended in the Guide provides that a person may grant a security right in a future asset, namely an asset created or acquired by the grantor after the creation of a security right (see recommendation 17).
+Like any other rule recommended in the Guide, this rule too applies to intellectual property, except insofar as it is inconsistent with law relating to intellectual property (see recommendation 4, subparagraph (b)).
+Accordingly, under the law recommended in the Guide, a security right can be created in future intellectual property (as to legal limitations in that regard, see recommendation 18 and paras.
+43-44 below).
 This approach is justified by the commercial utility in allowing a security right to extend to future intellectual property.